Appraisily/no-mas-multas/README.md

 - Frequently asked questions
 - Responsive design for all device sizes
 - Keyboard accessible interface
+- Toast notifications for user feedback

+### Toast Notification System
+A flexible notification system for providing feedback to users:
+- Success, error, warning, and info notification types
+- Customizable duration and styling
+- Accessible design with proper ARIA attributes
+- Automatic dismissal with manual close option
+- Animated entrance and exit for better UX
+- Context-based messaging

 ### Legal Argument Generator
 Access a database of legally sound arguments tailored to specific violation types.
 Each argument includes: